0xbythesecond/Configure-AD/README.md

 </p>

 # On-premises Active Directory Deployed in the Cloud (Azure)
-Active Directory centrally manages thousands of user accounts in a single place (accounts, passwords and permissions) as well as manage devices on a large scale.
+Active Directory centrally manages thousands of user accounts in a single place (accounts, passwords, and permissions) as well as manage devices on a large scale.
 This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />

 ## Environments and Technologies Used